How to Use AI With Playwright Tests in 2026: A Complete Guide

 Wrapping Up: Bringing AI-Powered Testing to Life

 AI and Playwright are changing the way teams approach testing.
-You can generate end-to-end flows, debug with tools like Trace Viewer and Inspector, and scale intelligently with MCP.
-But having the tools isn’t enough.
+You can generate end-to-end flows, debug with tools like Trace Viewer and Inspector, scale intelligently with MCP, and catch what DOM checks miss using visual regression.
+But having the tools isn't enough.
 You need something that ties it all together so your team can ship with confidence.